 Add New Child - Creates a new child node of the current node.

-Hide / Expand Children - Toggles the children of the current node.
+Hide / Expand Children - Displays or hides the children of the current node.

 Edit - Enables editing mode to change the name of the selected node; or click the name and type new text to change the name of the node.